 Lynn hesitated upon hearing this information and decided to consult a trusted client who happened to be a physician.
 She strongly recommended Morristown Medical Center based on their reputation for advancing cardiac care.

-Lynn met with Dr. John Brown, the Grant V.S.
+Lynn met with John Brown, MD, the Grant V.S.
 Parr Chair, Division of Cardiovascular Surgery and Vice Chair of Cardiovascular Medicine at Morristown Medical Center, who reiterated that she would need her aortic valve replaced.
 Prior to the appointment, Lynn did some research and learned about a new minimally invasive procedure – transcatheter aortic valve replacement (TAVR) – which was approved for patients deemed too high risk for open-heart procedures.
 She asked Dr. Brown: if it could help an older, less healthy person, why not her?
 He provided her with information about an open clinical trial that might allow her to receive TAVR and the subsequent easier, shorter recovery she desired.

 “I didn’t need to get my chest cracked!” she exclaims.